-Travel during the months of July and August when Shetland and Orkney enjoy long days and clear blue skies, making it one of the most popular months to visit.
+During the month of June, Shetland and Orkney enjoy long warm days and clear blue skies, making it one of the most popular months to visit.
 Bird watchers love the migratory cliffhangers, with puffins breeding on the islands between May and early August.
 Wildflowers bloom throughout the summer, covering the meadows, moorland and cliffs with colour.
-Summer brings almost nonstop daylight, known locally as 'simmer dim'.
-Average temperatures in July: in Lerwick 15° to 10°C, and Kirkwall 16° to 9°C.
+June brings almost nonstop daylight, known locally as 'simmer dim'.
+Average temperatures in June: in Lerwick 13° to 8°C, and Kirkwall 14° to 7°C.